PigPaste/HomelabProject/Phase1/hardware.md

 <h2>Raspberry Pi OS Installation</h2>

 In order for the Raspberry Pi to start running the services I wanted, I needed to first install an Operating System on to the board.
 For the storage device, I initially used a micro SD card and used a micro SD card reader to install the OS on it.
 I went to the [Raspberry Pi Website](https://www.raspberrypi.com/software/) and downloaded the Raspberry Pi imager on my computer, for my respective OS.
-(The OS is only 1.2 GB, so any Micro SD card will do, because we'll be transferring all of the data off of the SD Card, on to the NVMe SSD we installed earlier)
+(The Raspberry Pi OS is only 1.2 GB, so any Micro SD card will do, because we'll be transferring all of the data off of the SD Card, on to the NVMe SSD we installed earlier)

 <img width="493" height="353" alt="Screenshot_20260716_144222-1" src="https://github.com/user-attachments/assets/2c6cba70-d6ea-4f24-8ea4-06c53723e89b" />